patrickmcelwee/patrickmcelwee.github.io/_drafts/functional-code-reuse-through-abstraction.markdown

 tags: clojure functional-programming craftsmanship algorithms
 ---

-similar to EXTRACT METHOD in Ruby - extending Enumerable and Enumerator::Lazy?
-But even in Ruby, involves monkey-patching classes, and probably two different implementations - one for a lazy sequence like primes and one for a non-lazy sequence like the map/hash of players - in clojure, the seq abstraction covers both

-[Can we eval clojurescript in browser?
-Would it aid understanding, or just be cool?]

-I have been dabbling in functional programming, including putting a small ClojureScript app into production, and I love it.
-I also love object orientation, but I find that coding in a functional style, particularly in Clojure, keeps things simpler and allows for elegant code reuse in a way that is difficult in practice with objects.
+I have been dabbling in functional programming, including a production ClojureScript app, and I love it.
+I also love object orientation, but I find that coding in a functional style keeps things simpler and allows for elegant code reuse in a way that is more difficult with objects.

 Here is an example of what I mean.
-(If you don't already know Clojure, the details might be confusing.
-Fear not brave code-smith!
-You should be able to just read my descriptions, though, to get my point about code reuse through abstraction.)
-I was recently working on a Project Euler problem [link], to find the 10,001st prime number.
+I was recently working on a [Project Euler problem](https://projecteuler.net/problem=7), to find the 10,001st prime number.

 Easy enough, with a naive implementation: